 The fields and options available on this tab mirror the various special settings you will find on the Item Master in the Items Module.

-Picture Book Class – adjusts what class the item will show up in on the picture book.
+Picture Book Class – adjusts what class the item will appear in on the picture book.

-Include in Custom Group Summary – If your print a custom group summary report, this item will be included in that report. [ Read More ]
+Include in Custom Group Summary – If your print a custom group summary report, you will include this item in that report.

 Custom Group Override pick the new custom group where you want this part to appear and choose one of four Custom Group Fields.

 In the bottom section, you will define how that item will appear in specific fields.
-Choose a field from the dropdown menu and then type in the manual override you want to use.
+First, choose a field from the dropdown menu and then type in the manual override you want to use.

 On this tab, you will see and override the commission available on an item.
 These are generally set on the Report Setup tab of an Item in the Items module.
 Adjusting the commissions here will affect only the item you are changing.
 To adjust the commission on the entire job, you will need to adjust the Commissions Tab at the bottom of the Designer.